msmichellegar/redis-node-workshop/README.md

 You'll need to put these methods inside your handlers.
 Inside your `/add` endpoint, write a Redis method adding the item to a Redis list (you'll have to get this data from the frontend, take a look in the request object as it should send in the payload from the form).
 Inside your `/display` endpoint, write a Redis method fetching all the data from your database list.

+*Look at [the documentation for the npm module](https://github.com/NodeRedis/node_redis).
+It's unfortunately a little vague, but you can at least guess at how most methods work.*

 #### 9. Frontend JavaScript

 Finally, to display your data on the frontend, you'll need a function that appends the data that comes back from your request to the `<ul>` list.